-When buying off-the-plan there are advantages AND disadvantages but what are they and are what are some key factors you should consider?
+When buying off-the-plan, there are some key factors that you should consider

 Buying off-the-plan generally means buying a property that hasn’t yet been built or is still under construction.
 It could also mean the land has not yet been subdivided.
 You make your decision to buy based on the building plans and designs, rather than the finished product.